sulab-wmu/scPagwas/README.md

                      assay="RNA", # the assays for scRNA-seq data to use.
-                     Pathway_list=Genes_by_pathway_kegg,# pathway list is provided by package, including gene symbols. chrom_ld = chrom_ld,# The LD data is provided by package. singlecell=T, # Whether to run the singlecell process. celltype=T,# Whether to run the celltype process. seruat_return=T,#Whether to return seruat format result.
+                     Pathway_list=Genes_by_pathway_kegg,# pathway list is provided by package, including gene symbols. chrom_ld = chrom_ld,# The LD data is provided by package. singlecell=F, # Whether to run the singlecell process. celltype=T,# Whether to run the celltype process. seruat_return=T,#Whether to return seruat format result.
                      ncores = 1 ) #The numbers of cores to run.